0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `true`

-**Description:** IsRollup indicates if the sequence sender is supposed to use a rollup concensus (if false it asumes validium)
+**Description:** IsRollup indicates if the sequence sender is supposed to use a rollup consensus (if false it asumes validium)

 **Example setting the default value** (true):
 ```